alinassarrr/convoverse/README.md

 Important conversations are scattered, tasks get buried, and deadlines slip through the cracks.

 > ✅ The Solution
 **ConvoVerse** acts like your second brain.
-It automatically summarizes discussions, identifies action items, and surfaces the context you need keeping your team aligned, decisions faster, and critical information always visible.
+It automatically summarizes discussions, identifies action items, and surfaces the context you need, keeping your team aligned, making decisions faster, and ensuring critical information is always visible.

 <br><br>